-For this type of account: Give name and SSN of: 1.
-Individual 2.
-Two or more individuals (joint account) The individual The actual owner of the account or, if combined funds, the first individual on the account' Custodian account of a minor (Uniform Gift to Minors Act) The minor a.
-The usual revocable savings trust (grantor is also trustee) b.
-So-called trust account that is not a legal or valid trust under state law The grantor-trustee' The actual owner' Sole proprietorship or disregarded entity owned by an individual The owner 6.
-Grantor trust filing under Optional Form 1099 Filing Method 1 (see Regulations section 1.671-4(b)(2)(i) ( i :)) The grantor For this type of account: Give name and EIN of: Disregarded entity not owned by an individual The owner 8.
-A valid trust, estate, or pension trust Legal entity 9.
-Corporation or LLC electing corporate status on Form 8832 or Form 2553 The corporation 10.
-Association, club, religious, charitable, educational, or other tax- exempt organization The organization 11.
+For this type of account: Give name and SSN of: Individual Two or more individuals (joint account) The individual The actual owner of the account or, if combined funds, the first individual on the account Custodian account of a minor (Uniform Gift to Minors Act) The minor The usual revocable savings trust (grantor is also trustee) So-called trust account that is not a legal or valid trust under state law The grantor-trustee' The actual owner' Sole proprietorship or disregarded entity owned by an individual The owner 6.
+Grantor trust filing under Optional Form 1099 Filing Method 1 (see Regulations section 1.671-4(b)(2)(i) (A)) The grantor For this type of account: Give name and EIN of: Disregarded entity not owned by an individual The owner 8.
+A valid trust, estate, or pension trust Legal entity Corporation or LLC electing corporate status on Form 8832 or Form 2553 The corporation Association, club, religious, charitable, educational, or other tax- exempt organization The organization 11.
 Partnership or multi-member LLC The partnership 12.
-A broker or registered nominee The broker or nominee 13.
-Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments The public entity 14.
-Grantor trust filing under the Form 1041 Filing Method or the Optional Form 1099 Filing Method 2 (see Regulations section 1.671-4(b)(2)(i) The trust
+A broker or registered nominee The broker or nominee Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments ne of a public or local district, or Grantor trust filing under the Form 1041 Filing Method or the Optional Form 1099 Filing Method 2 (see Regulations section 1.671-4(b)(2)(i) (B)) The trust